-24. A Travel Information Pack shall be developed in accordance with Oxfordshire County Council guidelines and submitted to the Local Planning Authority, in consultation with OCC Travel Plans team, for approval, prior to first occupation of the site.
-No occupations shall take place prior to the written approval of the Travel Information Pack by the Local Planning Authority.
+24. A Travel Information Pack shall be developed in accordance with Oxfordshire County Council guidelines and submitted to the OCC Travel Plans team for approval, prior to first occupation of the site.

 Reason - In the interests of sustainability, to ensure a satisfactory form of development and to comply with Government guidance contained within the National Planning Policy Framework.